 Strikingly, this episode would soon completely disappear from news coverage of the Salisbury incident, while never appearing in any officially sanctioned narrative — although it's easy to understand why.
 According to the Metropolitan Police's timeline, after leaving the Avon Playground the Skripals went on to the Bishops Mill Pub in Salisbury town centre, before arriving at Zizzi restaurant at around 14:20pm.
 They left at around 15:35pm, and emergency services received the first report they'd been found unconscious at around 16:15pm.

 In spite of this, the children given bread by the Skripals and the ducks they fed were completely unharmed by Novichok.
-It was obviously necessary for the pair's contact with the trio, one boy's ingestion of the bread, and indeed their en-masse duck-feeding, to be suppressed.
-Otherwise, the finding that the pair were poisoned at home before travelling into Salisbury is simply unfeasible — and the pair were poisoned elsewhere, at another time and by another means entirely.
+It was obviously necessary for the pair's contact with the trio, one boy's ingestion of the bread, and indeed their en-masse duck-feeding, to be suppressed — otherwise, the finding the pair were poisoned at home before travelling into Salisbury is simply unfeasible, and they were poisoned elsewhere, at another time and by another means entirely.

 It's puzzling in the extreme this keenly forgotten aspect of the incident is said to have featured so prominently in Haspel's case for decisive US action against Russia — and begs the question of who deceived and is deceiving who, how and why.